 A minimum of 23 credits is required for graduation.
-A student in the class of 2023 who meets the credit requirement and has maintained a grade point average of 4.25 or higher through the 7th semester of his/her high school career will be designated a Summa Cum Laude Graduate.
+A student in the class of 2026 who meets the credit requirement and has maintained a grade point average of 4.25 or higher through the 7th semester of his/her high school career will be designated a Summa Cum Laude Graduate.
 A student who meets the credit requirement and has maintained a grade point average of 3.75 to 4.24 through the 7th semester of his/her high school career will be designated a Magna Cum Laude Graduate.
+A student who meets the credit requirement and has maintained a grade point average of 3.0 to 3.74 through the 7th semester of his/her high school career will be designated a Magna Cum Laude Graduate.
 A student who meets the credit requirement and has maintained a grade point average of 3.0 to 3.74 through the 7th semester of his/her high school career will be designated an Honors Graduate.
 An appropriate "Honor" seal will be affixed to the diploma of each qualifying student.
 Junior graduates do not qualify for Graduation Honors because they only complete 6 semesters.